 Vegetable Gardening in Cincinnati

 Vegetable Gardening Questions – Cincinnati gardeners love their veggies.
 Here are some common vegetable gardening questions and answers.

 “What vegetables can you plant in Cincinnati in early Spring?”

 As long as the soil is workable and soil temps are above 45-50 degrees, there are many cold-loving veggies to plant in early spring.
-Some of our favorite in the nursery are Kalettes, Kale, Cabbage, Collards, Peas, Onions, Potatoes, Spinach, Lettuce, Radishes, and Carrots.
+Some of our favorites in the nursery are Kalettes, Kale, Cabbage, Collards, Peas, Onions, Potatoes, Spinach, Lettuce, Radishes, and Carrots.
 A fun new plant is a KOSMIC KALE it brings dinner and a show!

 “What tomato plant is good for tomato sauce or tomato paste?”

 There are quite a few for types of tomatoes that are great for sauce and paste.
-A tried and true is the Roma tomato it is an oldie but goodie.
+A tried and true is the Roma tomato it is an oldie but a goodie.
 San Marzano has taken the top of the requested list for sauce tomatoes.
 Here is a list of Natorp’s Tomato Collection for more ideas.

 “What is the Basil is good for containers?”

 All of them are great container plants!
 It’s amazing how often I see gardeners growing mass amounts of basil in those pickle buckets or large pots, placed in the garden, patio, or wherever they can set them in sunlight.
 I like the Green Bouquet, although there are several ‘dwarf’ basils available.
 These plants only get 15-18 inches high, small leaves so you don’t have to do a lot of chopping, and the flavor is unreal!
 Power-packed flavor in a really small leaf.